 - A pinch of salt.
 I know it sounds strange to add salt to a sweet dish, but a tiny pinch of salt will help to bring out the rich chocolatey-ness of the cocoa.

 This recipe is incredibly quick and easy to make.
 You simply add all the ingredients to a cold pan and stir until well mixed.
 The one golden rule with cornflour is to always add it to a cold liquid.

 Then, place the pan over a medium heat, and stir continuously.

 After 4-5 minutes, as the mix comes to the boil, the sauce will thicken.
 Allow it to bubble for a minute, then turn off the heat and give it a final stir.

 Your healthy chocolate sauce is ready to be enjoyed hot or cold.

 The consistency of the sauce will be quite thick - you can dollop it onto other foods, and it will just hold on top of a muffin.
 It's also ideal for dipping.
 If you'd prefer a thinner sauce so that you can drizzle it, just stir in a tiny amount of extra milk until you get the consistency that you're after.

 Where to start???

 I first made this healthy chocolate sauce to go with stewed pears.
-And strawberries and chocolate sauce are a great match (although you could also try these chocolate coated strawberries).
+And strawberries and chocolate sauce are a great match (you could also try these chocolate coated strawberries).
 Fresh cherries are another great option, and children are sure to love banana with chocolate sauce.

-Of course, you don't need me to remind you good chocolate sauce and ice cream is;)
+Of course, you don't need me to remind you how good chocolate sauce and ice cream is;)